 Parser Overview

-The DFDL logical parser is a recursive-descent parser having guided, but potentially unbounded look ahead that is used to resolve points of uncertainty.
+The DFDL logical parser is a recursive-descent parser having guided, but potentially unbounded look ahead.
 A DFDL parser reads a specification (the DFDL schema) and it recursively walks down and up the schema as it processes the data.
 This is done in a manner consistent with the scoping of properties and variables described in Section 8 Property Scoping and DFDL Schema Checking.

-The unbounded look ahead means that there are situations where the parser MUST speculatively attempt to parse data where the occurrence of a processing error causes the parser to suppress the error, back out and make another attempt.
+The unbounded look ahead means that there are situations where the parser MUST speculatively attempt to parse data where the occurrence of a Processing Error causes the parser to suppress the error, back out and make another attempt.

 Implementations of DFDL MAY provide control mechanisms for limiting the speculative search behavior of DFDL parsers.
 The nature of these mechanisms is beyond the scope of the DFDL specification which defines the behavior of conforming parsers only on data that does not cause an implementation to reach such a control-mechanism limit.
 Any such control mechanisms MUST be documented by the implementation and are thus implementation-defined.

-The logical parser recursively descends the DFDL schema beginning with the Th is specified for the processor in an implementation-defined manner, see Section.
+The logical parser recursively descends the DFDL schema beginning with the global element that is the document root.
+This is specified for the processor in an implementation-defined manner, see Section 20 External Control of the DFDL Processor.
 Depending on the kind of schema construct that is encountered and the DFDL annotations on it, and the pre-existing context, the parser performs specific parsing operations on the data stream.
 These parsing operations typically recognize and consume data from the stream and construct values in the logical model.
 For values of complex types and for arrays, these logical model values may incorporate values created by recursive parsing.

 DFDL Implementations are free to use whatever techniques for parsing they wish so long as the semantics are equivalent to that of the speculative recursive-descent logical parser described in this specification.
-Implementations MUST distinguish the various kinds of errors (Schema Definition Error, rocessing rror, etc.) no matter what time they are detected.
-Some implementations MAY not detect certain Schema Definition Errors until data are being parsed; however, they MUST still distinguish Schema Definition Errors (which indicate that the schema itself is not meaningful), from parsing rrors (which indicate that the input data doesn't satisfy the requirements of the schema), or unparsing errors (which indicate that the Infoset does not satisfy the requirements of the schema).
+Implementations MUST distinguish the various kinds of errors (Schema Definition Error, Processing Error, etc.) no matter what time they are detected.
+Some implementations MAY not detect certain Schema Definition Errors until data are being parsed; however, they MUST still distinguish Schema Definition Errors from Processing Errors.

 Points of Uncertainty

+A point of uncertainty occurs in the data stream when there is more than one schema component that might occur based on parsing up to that point.

 Any one of the following constructs is a potential point of uncertainty:

 An xs:choice